fericlab/mt-optoIDR/mt_optoIDR_scripts/Tracker/README.md

-# How to use Tracker for tracking droplets in mitochondria?
+# How to use Tracker for tracking droplets in mitochondria

-# How to use Tracker.py
+# Requirements
+## Install necessary dependencies
+    pip install czifile
+    pip install trackpy

+# Guide
     1. Download the Tracker.py and tracker_runing.py
-2. Keep your .czi to .tiff file in the same folder
+    2. Keep your .czi or .tiff files in the same folder
     3. In tracker_runing.py, change the file path to the same directory
     4. Adjust other tracking parameters based on your imaging data.

 ## trackdroplets Parameters